 Bachelor of Engineering in Bioresource Engineering – B.Eng.(Bioresource) (Overview)

-Students who specialize in the Bio-Environmental Engineering stream will learn to be responsible stewards of the environment and natural resources.
+Students who follow the Bio-Environmental Engineering stream will learn to be responsible stewards of the environment and natural resources.
 This stream includes the study of soil and water quality management and conservation, organic waste treatment, urban and rural ecology, sustainability engineering, biodiversity preservation, climate change adaptation, and many other related topics.

 All required and complementary courses must be passed with a minimum grade of C. One term is spent taking courses from the Faculty of Engineering on the McGill downtown campus.